JCupe17/text_classification/README.md

 * A function to predict the class for a sentence, and
 * A function to predict the class for an entire dataframe.

+You can find a [Inference.ipynb](https://github.com/JCupe17/text_classification/blob/main/notebook/Inference.ipynb) notebook that show you how to use the prediction functions.